Class SimpleCertificateValidator

 validate

 public CertificateValidationResult validate(X509Certificate subjectCertificate, List<X509Certificate> additionalCertificates, List<X509CRL> crls, List<X509Certificate> trustAnchors) throws CertPathBuilderException, CertPathValidatorException, GeneralSecurityException Validates the supplied subject certificate.
-The supplied trust anchors overrides the trust configured for this validator (CertificateValidator.getDefaultTrustAnchors()
+The supplied trust anchors overrides the trust configured for this validator (CertificateValidator.getDefaultTrustAnchors()).- Specified by:

 - a validator result